bhavinaa/The-Keepers/README.md

    - **Purpose:** Stores and manages all app data, including user profiles, tasks, and timer sessions.
    - **Functionality:** Provides real-time data synchronization and offline capabilities.
    - **Interactions:** Interfaces with the User Interface to read and write data, ensuring up-to-date information is available across all devices.

-3. **Firebase Cloud Functions (Optional)**
-   - **Purpose:** Executes server-side logic for complex operations and integrations.
-   - **Functionality:** Handles tasks like syncing with external services (e.g., Google Calendar), processing data, and sending notifications.
-   - **Interactions:** Triggered by Firebase events (e.g., database writes) and communicates with Firebase Realtime Database / Firestore and external APIs.

-4. **Firebase Cloud Messaging (Optional)**
-   - **Purpose:** Sends push notifications to users.
-   - **Functionality:** Provides APIs to send notifications for reminders, task deadlines, and motivational messages.
-   - **Interactions:** Integrates with the User Interface to deliver notifications based on user preferences and actions.

 ---